• Menu

 Orchids: Supporting Healthy Blooms and Growth

 Orchids can add a touch of elegance and color to your indoor vertical garden.
 Proper pruning is essential for maintaining their health and promoting the production of new blooms.
 After an orchid has finished blooming, trim the flower spike about an inch above the node where the first flower appeared.
 This will encourage the plant to produce a new flower spike in the coming months.
-Additionally, regularly remove any yellowing or damaged leaves to maintain a healthy and visually appealing orchid.
+Regularly remove any yellowing or damaged leaves to maintain a healthy and visually appealing orchid.

 Leave a reply